 For many pregnant women, sitting in a hot tub sounds like a great way to ease muscle aches related to pregnancy.
 It is important to use caution when choosing a hot tub for relaxation and pain relief.
-Hot tubs can cause hyperthermia, which is an abnormally high body temperature.
+Hot tubs can cause hyperthermia, which is abnormally high body temperature.

 According to the Organization of Teratology Information Services (OTIS), a body temperature of 101º F and above can raise concerns during pregnancy.
 Some studies have shown an increased risk of birth defects in babies of women who had an increased body temperature during the first trimester of pregnancy.